peterspath/fuckingapproachableswiftconcurrency/src/en/index.md

 <div class="tip">
 <h4>Approachable Concurrency: Less Friction</h4>

-With [Approachable Concurrency](https://www.swift.org/documentation/articles/swift-6.2-release-notes.html), Sendable errors become much rarer.
-To enable it, set `SWIFT_VERSION` to `6` (or `5` with `-enable-upcoming-feature`) and `SWIFT_APPROACHABLE_CONCURRENCY` to `YES`.
-New Xcode 26 projects have both enabled by default.
+With [Approachable Concurrency](https://www.swift.org/documentation/articles/swift-6.2-release-notes.html), Sendable errors become much rarer:

 - If code doesn't cross isolation boundaries, you don't need Sendable
 - Async functions stay on the caller's actor instead of hopping to a background thread
 - The compiler is smarter about detecting when values are used safely

-Your code runs on MainActor unless you explicitly opt out.
+Enable it by setting `SWIFT_DEFAULT_ACTOR_ISOLATION` to `MainActor` and `SWIFT_APPROACHABLE_CONCURRENCY` to `YES`.
+New Xcode 26 projects have both enabled by default.
 When you do need parallelism, mark functions `@concurrent` and then think about Sendable.
 </div>

 <div class="analogy">